aspose-total-cloud/Aspose.Total-Products/total/nodejs/conversion/doc-to-txt/_index.md

----title: Convert DOC to TXT via Nodejs SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to TXT.
+---title: Convert Word to TXT, DOC to TXT FREE Converter or Nodejs SDKdescription: Free Conversion of DOC to TXT by using Nodejs Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---